 3 December: An armistice signed between Bulgaria (representing also Serbia and Montenegro) and Turkey.

-16 December: London Peace Conference, composed of delegates from Turkey, the Balkan allies including Greece, who had not signed the armistice holds its
+16 December: London Peace Conference, composed of delegates from Turkey, the Balkan allies including Greece, who had not signed the armistice holds its first meeting.

 20 December: Enver Bey returns to Istanbul.

 22 December: Cruiser Hamidiye, under the command of Rauf Bey, manages to cut through the Greek fleet blockading the Dardanelles and sails into the Aegean.

 January: Liberty and Accord Party dissolved.

 23 January: Enver Bey and gunmen from the Committee of Union of Progress raid into the Sublime Porte where a meeting of the Council of Representatives was in progress.
 Minister of War Nazım Paşa and his aides are murdered.
 Grand Vizier Kamil Paşa is forced to resign.
 Enver Bey takes the resignation to the Palace and asks the Sultan to appoint Mahmut Şevket Paşa as the new Grand Vizier.

 January: Upon the news of the coup d’état in Istanbul, it is recognized that further negotiations were useless and the London Peace Conference fails.